 - Quickly detect adverse event information across various types of scientific literature

-- Track progress and manage workload of literature review staff members
+- Track progress and manage the workload of literature review staff members

-Answer a few questions to see which of our pharma & life sciences solutions can help you.
-From drug discovery to post-market, we offer solutions that can help you drive commercial success and manage risk.
+See which of our solutions is right for you!
+From drug discovery to post-market surveillance, our dedicated R&D Solutions help you drive commercial success and manage risk.

 Elsevier's R&D Solutions for Pharmacovigilance

-Promote efficiency and organizational compliance by centralizing the discovery of adverse event information and automating information monitoring and triage in a scalable environment.
+Promote efficiency and organizational compliance.
+QUOSA PV centralizes the discovery of adverse event information from multiple sources and automates information monitoring and triage in a scalable, GxP-compliant environment.

-Streamline literature monitoring for adverse events by validating search strategies and implementing solutions for literature triage and review.
+Let informatics and analytics experts support your drug safety goals.
+Our Professional Services team can streamline adverse event and safety signal detection by validating search strategies and implementing solutions for literature triage and review.

 Ideas and insights for industry professionals